Quinoa cakes are one thing I haven’t made, until now.

 1 diced shallot

-1 lemon, zested
+1 lemon zested

 1 T fresh basil

-3 T parmesan cheese, grated
+3 T parmesan cheese

 2 t olive oil

-2 balls of burrata
+2 balls of Burrata

-When ready to grill, preheat grill to high an brush grates with olive oil.
+When ready to grill, preheat grill to high and brush grates with olive oil or spray with cooking spray.
 Place chicken breasts on grate and turn heat down to medium high.
-Cook about 5-8 minutes on each side.
+Cook about 5-8 minutes on each side depending on thickness.

-Preheat oven to 350.
 Prepare tomatoes by slicing into quarters or slices.
 Place with all marinade ingredients in an 8″ dish.
 Roast for about thirty minutes or until vinegar has thickened and turned a bit syrupy.
-Remove from oven.
+Remove from oven and set aside.
 These are OK kept at room temperature.

 In a medium or large bowl, combine cooked quinoa with shallot, egg, zested lemon, fresh basil, and Parmesan cheese.